-AWRI is housed in three buildings at its Muskegon, MI campus on the Muskegon Lake waterfront.
+AWRI is housed in three buildings at its Muskegon, Michigan campus on the Muskegon Lake waterfront.
 The Lake Michigan Center features a full analytical chemistry laboratory, research laboratories, offices, a geospatial technologies information center, and classrooms and conference space.
 The R.B.
 Annis Field Station houses experimental mesocosm tanks, research laboratories, offices, and conference space.
 A storage building houses our vehicles and trailered boat fleet.
 Vessels at AWRI include two research vessels as well as a variety of smaller boats including an electrofishing boat.
-Students working at AWRI are encouraged to work in a collaborative environment, taking advantage of the physical resources and our nine principal investigators (7 faculty members, 2 associate research scientists), who have a passion for research and education and represent a broad spectrum of focus areas within aquatic science.
+Students working at AWRI are encouraged to work in a collaborative environment, taking advantage of the physical resources and our nine principal investigators (7 faculty members, two associate research scientists), who have a passion for research and education and represent a broad spectrum of focus areas within aquatic science.
 This collaborative spirit at AWRI stimulates student learning, promotes an interdisciplinary research environment, and promises a rewarding experience.

 AWRI works closely with faculty from other departments on campus, including biology, chemistry, geology, geography, statistics, and economics.
-We encourage multi-disciplinary approaches, and graduate committees often include faculty from other Universities or scientists from state agencies.
+We encourage multidisciplinary approaches, and graduate committees often include faculty from other universities or scientists from state agencies.